Mitigating barren plateaus of variational quantum eigensolvers

-To overcome these challenges, we propose the State Efficient Ansatz ({\ansatz}) to mitigate the barren plateaus and extend the scalability of VQE (see Fig.~\ref{fig:TA-structure}).
-We first show that {\ansatz} is effective and efficient for VQE by theoretically proving its capability of learning an arbitrary pure quantum state as well as finding the eigenstates of an arbitrary Hamiltonian.
-Actually, the {\ansatz} is effective for all the tasks that are essentially learning a quantum state, which we call the state-oriented tasks.
-We further show several useful properties of this ansatz, including its advantages in the parametric degrees of freedom as well as its flexibility in adjusting the entanglement of the prepared state.
-In particular, we show that {\ansatz} has the remarkable ability to mitigate the barren plateaus by removing the part of the expressibility that is redundant for generating an arbitrary pure state.
-We further investigate a plethora of examples in ground state estimation through numerical experiments and establish evident improvements in both the overall behavior and the variance of the partial derivatives at the initial stage.
+To overcome these challenges, we propose the State Efficient Ansatz ({\ansatz}), as shown in Fig.~\ref{fig:TA-structure}.
+By removing the redundancy between the sets of universal unitary and universal pure quantum state, {\ansatz} can represent an arbitrary pure quantum state with fewer parameters, resulting in its efficiency in all the tasks that are essentially learning a quantum state, which we call the state-oriented tasks (such as VQE).
+Moreover, by adjusting the number of CNOT gates in the entangling layer (see Fig.~\ref{fig:TA-CNOT}), SEA has the ability to learn a target ground state with low bipartite entanglement, where we proved that barren plateaus can be effectively mitigated by the SEA.
+To be specific, the SEA can effectively enhance the gradient magnitude up to a square root of the scaling of the global $2$-design case.
+We further investigate a plethora of examples in ground state estimation through numerical experiments and establish evident improvements in both the overall behavior and the magnitude of the cost gradient .

-\textbf{\textit{The State Efficient Ansatz.}}--- The intuition of {\ansatz} is to prune the redundant expressibility of an ansatz in the state-oriented tasks by utilizing the Schmidt representation~\cite{Nielsen2010} of pure states, which also inspires the tree tensor network~\cite{shi2006classical, nagaj2008quantum, tagliacozzo2009simulation, nakatani2013efficient}.
+\textbf{\textit{State Efficient Ansatz.}}--- The intuition of {\ansatz} is to prune the redundant expressibility of an ansatz in the state-oriented tasks by utilizing the Schmidt representation~\cite{Nielsen2010} of pure states, which also inspires the tree tensor network~\cite{shi2006classical, nagaj2008quantum, tagliacozzo2009simulation, nakatani2013efficient}.
 Specifically, the input system has two subsystems $A$ and $B$, and the ansatz comprises three parts.
 The first part is the \textit{Schmidt coefficient layer} $U_1$ acting on subsystem $A$.
 The second part is the \textit{entangling layer} $V$ acting on the whole system $AB$ to create entanglement between two subsystems.
-The last part is the \textit{local basis changing layer(LBC layer)}, which consists of two local circuits, $U_2$ and $U_3$, applied to the two subsystems respectively.
+The last part is the \textit{local basis changing layer (LBC layer)}, which consists of two local circuits, $U_2$ and $U_3$, applied to the two subsystems respectively.
 The whole structure of {\ansatz} is shown in the upper right of Fig.~\ref{fig:TA-structure} and can be written as

 where $S$ is the unitary representation of {\ansatz}, $\bm{\theta}=\{\bm{\theta_1},\bm{\theta_2},\bm{\theta_3}\}$, and each $\bm{\theta_i}(i=1,2,3)$ is a parameter vector.